nikgraf/future-react-ui/README.md

 #### Ship without a theme

-Ship without a global theme (so people don't have to import the styling code).
+Ship without a global theme so people don't have to import the styling code.
+This might not be relevant to company internal or in general libraries that a opinionated about styling.

 #### Global theming utility